Foxgloves for colour and structure

 Height 80cm.
 Hardiness USDA 4a-8b.

-Compact,with deep-green leaves and slender spikes of bronze-brown flowers.
-If mainstem is cut back after flowering, further smaller flower spikes will grow.
+Compact, with deep-green leaves and slender spikes of bronze-brown flowers.
+If this foxglove's mainstem is cut back after flowering, further smaller flower spikes will grow.
 Thrives in sun or part shade.

 Height 90cm.
 Hardiness RHS H5, USDA 3a-8b.

-This elegant, understated short-lived perennial plant produces small bells of subtle pink around the stems.
+This elegant, understated short-lived perennial foxglove produces small bells of subtle pink around the stems.
 Ideal in a pot or as a companion to pale-blue campanulas.

 Height 60cm.
 Hardiness USDA 4a-8b.